toddcf/code-snippets/git/git-essentials.md

 ### Pull Request

 A pull request can be thought of as a request to merge changes from one branch into another.
-If there are no conflicting changes, a pull request can automatically merge the two branches.
+Often a change needs to be reviewed before being integrated into the official project.
+But depending on your settings, if there are no conflicting changes a pull request can automatically merge the two branches.

 ### Pull